All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Craving-driven binge eating where the biological pull toward food is a central feature

-• Intense food noise that psychological interventions have not adequately addressed
+• Intense food noise that psychological interventions haven't adequately addressed

 Zepbound should be part of a multimodal treatment approach.
-Therapy, nutritional counseling, and behavioral support should accompany any pharmacological intervention for BED. comprehensive BED treatment
+Therapy, nutritional counseling, and behavioral support should accompany any pharmacological intervention for BED. thorough BED treatment

 How to Talk to Your Doctor